In any business (or life – but that’s a discussion for another day) there’s always a time when you stop and wonder about

 That’s because Google penalizes websites that are either too slow or not mobile-optimized, which means, the chances of your website ranking high in search results is reduced; which in turn means, it’ll be difficult for students to reach you.
 Not good!

 A slow website can affect your courses purchases too.
 Stats say that cart abandonment rate increases by 75% and loyalty reduces by 50% on a slow website.
 You need your LearnDash website lean and fast.

 a.
 Pick the Right Hosting

-More often than not, hosting is the cause for poor performance.
-When you’re starting out you’re strapped for cash, and a low cost hosting plan seems tempting.
+More often than not, hosting is the cause of poor performance.
+When you’re starting out you’re strapped for cash, and a low-cost hosting plan seems tempting.
 It works because you don’t have a heavy flow of students from Day 1.

 But what happens as your website grows, when you have a lot of content and multiple students performing several actions at the same time?
 Your website turns slow and sluggish.
 God forbid it crashes.